Kegworth: History

 A depression in the 1890s coincided with the introduction of the internal combustion engine, a motorbike factory was started that developed into the present Slack and Parrs.
 Domestic service was also important.
 In 1851 as many as 121 people were described as servants, housekeepers or charwomen.
 In 1899 their work was arduous with long hours, and the restricted personal freedom and the lack of privacy was poor by the standards of today but at the time they counted themselves lucky to be fed, clothed and housed.
 Industrialisation was the beginning of the end of this era in Kegworth's history, but there were still socks and stockings being made in the village as late as the 1940s.
 Despite the growth in trade and manufacturing, there was only a very slight increase in population during the 19th century.
 The number of inhabitants rose from 1,416 people in 1801 to 2,078 a century later, but with actual decline in some decades, today there are approximately 3,500 people living in the village with 1,500 houses.

-47 people died in a plane crash on 8 January 1989, when it came down just short of the runway on the eastern side of East Midlands Airport.
+47 people died in a plane crash on 8 January 1989, when it came down just short of the runway on the eastern side of the nearby East Midlands Airport.
 Although this was outside the village, it has subsequently been referred to as the Kegworth air disaster.
 A memorial to those who died in the crash stands in the village cemetery on Whatton Road.
-There is also a Plaque sited on the Ashby Road bridge over the M1, close to where the plane came down.
-Since the Air Disaster in 1989, the Parish Council and those who remember that fateful night, have marked each Anniversary by laying wreaths at both memorial sites.
+There is also a plaque sited on the Ashby Road bridge over the M1, close to where the plane came down.
+Since 1989, the Parish Council and those who remember that fateful night have marked each anniversary by laying wreaths at both memorial sites.
 A special commemorative service was held in 2019 at St Andrew's Church in the village, to mark the 30th anniversary of the disaster.
 Survivors, relatives and emergency services first-responders attended.

 Kegworth has always prospered from its advantages of trade and routes.
 Originally these were farming, road and river, later textiles, railway and canal, and now light industry, motorway and airport.
 It has been lucky in having relative prosperity and slow but steady growth, which has given it the character of a friendly, active community.
 The nearby University of Nottingham Sutton Bonington Campus has grown markedly since 2006 and many students now live in the village.
 A number of modern housing developments to the south of the village expanded Kegworth in the 2010s and further developments are making use of brown field sites.
 Kegworth was part of the rural district of Castle Donington until 1974 when it became part of the district of North West Leicestershire, whose administrative centre is located at Coalville.